Sai-sharmi-gade/Sai-sharmi-gade/README.md

 # 🌟 Sai Sharmi's GitHub Portfolio

 Welcome to my personal GitHub space!
-I'm a final-year Computer Science student with a growing passion for Data Science, Java Full Stack Development, and an undying love for Psychology and Neuropsychology.
+I'm a final-year Computer Science student with a growing passion for Data Science, Python Development skills, and an undying love for Psychology and it's facts.

 This repository serves as a curated collection of my projects, learning journeys, and personal experiments.
 Whether you're a recruiter, a fellow learner, or just curious—feel free to explore!